Create a Form

 Your site also includes a Contact Us form.
 This form is specifically intended for visitors to send a brief note containing feedback or a question.
 Learn more about Contact forms.

-When building forms to collect data be sure to avoid collecting sensitive information as outlined in the FERPA directory data policy for acceptable information.
 Please review our managing forms best practices article to review steps you can take to keep data secure.

 Note: Always test your forms on mobile devices.